 Fact: While many people are concerned that neutering a cat will harm his self-esteem by making him feel less like a male, cats don’t have a sense of gender or sexual identity the way people do.
 Because they don’t value one type of sexual identity over another, they are not psychologically damaged by a change that affects their sexual behavior.

 Fact: Cats are often drawn to babies because they like the warmth, and it’s a good idea to keep cats out of the nursery when a baby is too young to turn her head, as the cat may accidentally block her mouth.
 However, the cat is not intentionally trying to harm the baby when she snuggles up to her, and there is no verified account of a cat ever suffocating a baby.
 There have been a couple of sensationalistic tabloid headlines, but in each of these cases there was no evidence that the cat actually suffocated the baby; people just blamed the cat because of the old wives’ tale about cats stealing babies’ breath.
 On the other hand, there have been a number of verified accounts of cats saving babies by lying on infants left out in the cold to warm them or alerting parents to babies in distress (having a seizure, tangled in a mobile, etc.) so that help could be provided in time to avert disaster.

 Myth: Pregnant Women Should Not Live with Cats.

-Fact: Toxoplasmosis is dangerous to the fetus, but there is a far greater risk of catching it from digging in garden soil or handling raw meat than from a cat.
 To be on the safe side, pregnant women should either have another person deal with the cat’s litter box or wear a mask and rubber gloves when cleaning it, and the box should be cleaned at least once a day for the duration of the pregnancy (the parasite eggs take 1-5 days to mature).
 Cats catch the infection from eating infected prey, so cats that have always lived indoors and don’t eat a raw diet are far less likely to be infected.